 Android 5.x or Lollipop was released 11/12/2014.
 A major change was that devices with this version were supposed to come out of the box with “whole disk encryption”.
 This means that the entire operating system is encrypted.
-Since encryption takes system resources and can drain battery life Google has recently changed its position on all devices being encrypted out of the box and have left the decision up to the manufacturer.
-While previous versions of Android were compatible with encryption, recent exposure of security concerns such as the NSA scandal and more powerful hardware and batteries that negate the drawbacks of encryption has made it more popular than ever and this has significantly changed the landscape of forensics for this operating system.
+Since encryption takes system resources and can drain battery life Google has changed its position on all devices being encrypted out of the box and have left the decision up to the manufacturer.
+If a device is found to be encrypted a password will normally need to be provided to gain access to the data.
+While previous versions of Android were compatible with encryption, the exposure of security concerns such as the NSA scandal and more powerful hardware and batteries that negate the drawbacks of encryption has made it more popular than ever and this has significantly changed the landscape of forensics for this operating system.

 In previous versions of Android when data such as images or text messages were deleted they were not actually erased, it was put aside and marked as available to be overwritten.
 As long as the data had not been overwritten it could be retrieved through a process called “carving”.